LORTEY/CardFlare/README.md

 i have made a basic logo will push it when i return home

 I really need to think about documentation

+Yeaah no one uses it not even me.
+As expected.